-In-House Legal Data Analytics (part 3) - When
+In-House Legal Data Analytics - 'When' metrics

-Legal Data Analytics Fundamentals, Part 3: The When
+Legal Data Analytics Fundamentals: The When

 We recognize that the phrase “legal data analytics” can be intimidating for in-house Legal Departments, and we understand.
 In this four-part series, we will cover the basics of legal data analytics for in-house teams.
 The fundamentals of legal data analytics are universal, and data collection can be simple and relatively painless.
 We promise.